paulrouget/servo-embedding-api/JS_API.md

 The current Browser API "pollutes" Servo's code base, bends standards (`<iframe mozbrowser>`) and security policies (cross-domain XHR).

-We want a JS API to be as self contained as possible.
+We want the JS API to be as self contained as possible.
 It doesn't have to live within Servo's code base.

 We like the Electron approach where a webpage embeds a webpage, with a JS runtime on the side offering access to the OS.